 One of the most misunderstood parts of the UK Registration system is the so-called "two weeks grace" when the current tax disc has expired.
 The DVLA say you have two weeks grace, the Police say you haven't.
 They are both right, for they are talking about different things.

 All tax discs date from the first of the month and the DVLA allows you to purchase a disc anytime from two weeks before to two weeks after the first of the month.
-But note that if your vehicle is not currently taxed you can only buy a new disc three days before the start of the month and not two weeks (from August 2008 you can purchase from the 5th of the preceeding month if the vehicle is already registered, just three days if not).
+But note that if your vehicle is not currently taxed you can only buy a new disc three days before the start of the month and not two weeks (from August 2008 you can purchase from the 5th of the preceding month if the vehicle is already registered, just three days if not).

 However!